spring-projects/spring-batch/README.md

 # Spring Batch [![build status](https://github.com/spring-projects/spring-batch/actions/workflows/continuous-integration.yml/badge.svg)](https://github.com/spring-projects/spring-batch/actions/workflows/continuous-integration.yml)

 Spring Batch is a lightweight, comprehensive batch framework designed to enable the development of robust batch applications vital for the daily operations of enterprise systems.
 Spring Batch builds upon the productivity, POJO-based development approach, and general ease of use capabilities people have come to know from the [Spring Framework](https://github.com/spring-projects/spring-framework), while making it easy for developers to access and leverage more advanced enterprise services when necessary.

-If you are looking for a runtime orchestration tool for your Batch applications, or need a management console to view current and historic executions, take a look at [Spring Cloud Data Flow](https://cloud.spring.io/spring-cloud-dataflow/).
-It is an orchestration tool for deploying and executing data integration based microservices including Spring Batch applications.

 # Getting Started